-One of the things that make most VA’s successful is the efficiency in how they do work.
+One of the things that make most Virtual Assistant’s successful is the efficiency in how they do work.
 VA’s handle an extraordinary amount of tasks daily – and some are constantly shifting gears.
 They may be ‘eyeballs deep’ into some other client’s project while you are working on something and need to communicate.
 If email works, use it consistently.
 Avoid shifting methods, as it causes inconsistency and can create chaos.
 Discuss your preferred method of communication and how you will manage tasks, track time on projects, share information regularly and handle breakdowns… they are bound to happen at some point.

 Use the right tools for the job and adapt.

 There are differences between planning, scheduling, implementation, and feedback.
 There are SO many tools and applications that help you and your VA manage tasks and communicate regularly.
 Two of my go-to tools are Asana and GoogleDocs.
 Check them out… you’ll see why!
 Don’t stop there though.
 If you hire a VA with a team, they will likely use their own project/task management tool and may ask you to adapt.
 Tools such as Basecamp and ZOHO allow you flexibility too.
 Most importantly – CHECK IN WITH YOUR VIRTUAL ASSISTANT… especially if you are new to this layer of support and ask for their advice in this area.
 It is their area of genius work and often they have had previous experience with several platforms, apps, and software, and can guide you toward the best decision for you.

 Match your virtual assistant’s skills with the tasks and results you desire.